ericharding/fabulous_talk/slides/src/index.md

 # Storytime
 <!-- Talk about my first introduction to fabulous at meetup
-"is it good" joke
+"is it any good?" "it's fabulous"
 -->

----

-My Introduction to Fabulous

 ---

 ![](images/what_i_expected_arrested_development.gif)